michalcie/pyF1/README.md

 # PyF1
 Predefined tools and graphs for F1 telemetry and laptime statistical analysis based on Fast-F1 by theOehrly.
+It uses data provided by FastF1 and builds it into plots or some metrics that gives some insight into F1 races.
+You can find some scripts with race analysis that I have prepared.

-# Important Notice
+## Important Notice
 Project currently compatible with fastf1 2.1.11

 ## Intro
-This project is started by motor racing enthusiast that some day decided to test his abilities in predicting and reverse engineering car performance.
-By no way am I a programer, just a curious mechanical engineer with some basic knowledge about computers.
+This project is started by motor racing enthusiast that on some day has decided to test his abilities in reverse engineering car performance.
+By no way am I a programmer, just a curious mechanical engineer with some basic knowledge about data analysis and python.
+I am just having fun and learning.

 ## Contribution
-If you read this far contributions are welcome.
-If you are interested in contributing, open an issue for the proposed feature or issue you would like to work on.
-This way we can coordinate so that no unnecessary work is done.
+If you have read this far and would like to contribute feel free to reach out.

 ## Roadmap
 For roadmap please see projects tab, that contains all feature and bug that need to be taken care off.

 ## Use cases
+to be added

+## Dependency
+Project uses: FastF1, numpy, pandas, joypy, scipy, matplotlib, and alive_progress